Andres6936/Flossy/Readme.md

 ## License

 Flossy is licensed under the MIT software license.
-See the header of `flossy.h` for the full license text.
+See the header of `Flossy.hpp` for the full license text.